Tomyao/recipes-app/README.md

 cd client && npm i && npm run dev   # http://localhost:5173
 ```

-The Vite dev server proxies `/api/*` to `http://localhost:5174`, so the client only ever calls same-origin `/api/*` — matching production, where you'd deploy the client behind the same domain/reverse proxy as the server (or set `CLIENT_ORIGIN` for CORS if hosted separately).
+The Vite dev server proxies `/api/*` to `http://localhost:5174`, so in dev the client calls same-origin `/api/*` without any extra config.
+In production this still works as-is for a same-origin deployment; for a cross-origin one (e.g. two separate Vercel projects — see "Deploying both to Vercel" below), set `VITE_API_BASE_URL` on the client and `CLIENT_ORIGIN` on the server.

 ### Environment variables